cycl0ne/limine_debug/README.md

 Included is a printf to Serial out (thus the -serial stdio).

 Its headless at the moment, so you can use it in the Github Codespace to play with it.
+Included is also a PML4 Page Table "Walker", showing you the Table with its Flags (I assumed the following to be important: Read, Write, eXecute and Cache)

+As you can see from the PML4 Table, all Access to memory on Bootup should be done through the HHDM (Higher Half Direct Map).
+Accessing the Memory normaly will result in an Page Fault.

+Next Steps would be:
+* Initialize an own GDT
+* Initialize an own IDT
+* Create Functions for FRAME/VMM

 ## Makefile targets